Academic Research Edition

 3.1 The Wittgensteinian Frame

-3.2 Neural Networks as the Unspeakable
+3.2 Neural Networks and the Unspeakable

 3.3 The Tractatus Response

-The Tractatus Framework responds to this silence not by pretending we can interpret the uninterpretable, but by creating structural boundaries.
-We accept that neural network reasoning is opaque.
-We do not attempt to audit it.
-Instead, we require that before any reasoning becomes action, it must pass through a checkpoint expressed in terms we can evaluate.
+We accept that the neural network's internal reasoning is opaque.
+We do not attempt to audit it directly.
+Instead, we require that before any reasoning becomes action, it must pass through a checkpoint expressed in terms we can evaluate:

 4. Staged Containment: A Multi-Layer Architecture